 - All leaders must repeat YPT every two years.

 While taking YPT is no assurance that child abuse will not occur while youth are in our care, it raises awareness among all leaders and improves the chance that abusive practices will be noticed, reported and stopped.

-My troop takes youth protection seriously. Â We have required YPT of all leaders for a couple years now. Â We also require it of any adult who has contact with youth, registered or not – including parents who help with campouts, or drive scouts to and from camp. Â We also conduct a child-abuse prevention session for all our scouts each year, presenting the video A Time to Tell and holding a facilitated discussion for the boys and their parents. Â The one-two punch of YPT combined with ATTT increases awareness on both sides and greatly reduces the risk of abuse, outside the troop as well as within.This post Youth protection in the forefront first appeared on Bobwhite Blather.
+My troop takes youth protection seriously. Â We have required YPT of all leaders for a couple years now. Â We also require it of any adult who has contact with youth, registered or not – including parents who help with campouts, or drive scouts to and from camp. Â We also conduct a child-abuse prevention session for all our scouts each year, presenting the video A Time to Tell and holding a facilitated discussion for the boys and their parents. Â The one-two punch of YPT combined with ATTT increases awareness on both sides and greatly reduces the risk of abuse, outside the troop as well as within.This post first appeared on Bobwhite Blather.